skywind3000/vim-terminal-help/README.md

 When you finished, just press `ALT+=` again to hide the terminal, so you always press `ALT+=` to toggle your terminal window, but if you run `exit` and quit the previous terminal session and hit `ALT+=` again, a new terminal will be created.

 In addition, you are able to use `ALT+SHIFT+h/j/k/l` to move around between windows.
-Most vim users uses `CTRL+h/j/k/l` for window switching, but these keys are very useful in the terminal applications, for example if you use `tnoremap` to override `CTRL+j` or `CTRL+k`, you will not be able to use them in fzf.
+Most vim users uses `CTRL+h/j/k/l` for window switching, but these keys are heavily used in the terminal applications, for example if you use `tnoremap` to override `CTRL+j` or `CTRL+k`, you will not be able to use them in fzf.
 So `CTRL+h/j/k/l` will not be used for `tnoremap`, `terminal-help` encourage you to use the new `ALT+SHIFT+h/j/k/l` to jump between windows.

 Finally, it provides a `drop` command in the internal terminal to tell outside vim to open a file.
 When you are working in the internal terminal and you want to edit a file in the current directory (not vim's `pwd`), how do you do ?
 Especially the `pwd` in the terminal is different of vim's `pwd`.
 You have to switch to terminal normal mode and use vim `e` command with a long path name.